House of Sparrows

 Winner of the Four Lakes Prize in Poetry

-“House of Sparrows collects poems that conjure the work of Philip Levine, Ruth Stone, Robert Hayden, and Gwendolyn Books.
+“House of Sparrows collects poems that conjure the work of Philip Levine, Ruth Stone, Robert Hayden, and Gwendolyn Brooks.
 Like those great poets, Sholl interrogates the gravity and grace of living.
 This terrific collection, full of remarkable soul and language, reminds poets and poetry lovers of her enduring talent and significance.”

 The bluesy, rich, and vital poems in House of Sparrows look for grace and beauty not outside of the suffering world but within it.
 Betsy Sholl explores the shifting ironies and contradictions in the stories we tell—how the apple is both medicinal and poison, and how the poor are spiritually rich.
 Her language mines the landscapes of Appalachia, New England, and the works of Dante and St. Francis, seeking music and moral clarity in the breakages and noisy contradictions of life.
 By turns meditative and vivid, these poems suggest that all journeys are in part journeys of the spirit.

 What is a story but a nest, and what is a nest.

 but a vessel made for breakage and flight?

 Those girls were not made for the story